marcinsaj/morsedot-clock/README.md

 ## Specification
 - the clock consists of two modules: controller module & flip-dot display module
-- two buttons for setting the time
+- two control buttons for setting the time and effects
-- one button for turning on the clock
+- one button for turning on/off the clock
 - accurate real-time clock (RTC) on board RX8025T
 - the RTC clock memory is backed up by a supercapacitor, so the clock does not require an additional battery in the event of a power failure or turn off
 - clock dimensions (W × H × D): 100 × 104 × 56 mm (~3.9" × 4.1" × 2.2")